Buying Guide

 Fresh flowers arranged in glass jars on a mossy surface with sunlit mountains in the background, representing eco-friendly floral choices

-The short answer: look for third-party certifications like USDA Organic, Certified American Grown, or ASCFG membership, and ask where the flowers come from.
+The short answer: look for third-party certifications like USDA Organic or Certified American Grown, and ask where the flowers come from.
 A florist who actually cares about sourcing will know the answer without checking.

 Here's the thing most people don't realize: the floral industry has a real environmental footprint.
 The majority of cut flowers in the US travel thousands of miles by air from South American farms, loaded with pesticides and kept refrigerated the entire way.
-But a growing number of domestic growers and eco-conscious florists are doing things differently.
-We built Ethical Blooms to help you find them.
+But a growing number of domestic growers and eco-conscious florists are doing things differently, and they're worth seeking out.

 Certifications that actually mean something